The V8 Story

-- He is also a past president and approved judge of ABBA.
+- He was also a past president and approved judge of ABBA.

-- Mollie is part of every activity on the ranch, from working cows to handling the ranch’s accounting.
+- Up until her retirement, Mollie was part of every activity on the ranch, from working cows to handling the ranch’s accounting.

 - Sloan and Mollie have two grown children, Jim and Jan.